 As this stage we have only simulated the utilisation of sub-options in the Full Solution of 180 Ml/d.
 However, for Gate 3 we plan to simulate smaller transfer volumes, as selected in regional planning reconciliation, phased over the planning period.
-We will take into account key changes between the Draft and Revised Draft WRMP, including additional leakage reduction and demand management (for example accelerating the benefits water labelling and introducing non-household smart meters).
-There are also a number of water resources model improvements planned.
+We have taken into account key changes between the draft and revised draft WRMP, including additional leakage reduction and demand management (for example accelerating the benefits water labelling and introducing non-household smart meters).
+A number of water resources model improvements have also been made.

-The tables below therefore show the utilisation across different types of weather events, corresponding to the Gate 2 full solution and the Draft WRMP forecasted conditions.
+The tables below therefore show the utilisation across different types of weather events, corresponding to the Gate 2 full solution and the draft WRMP forecasted conditions.
 Additional analysis on the uncertainty in utilisation was undertaken and is outlined in the NWT SRO Gate 2 submission document25.
 Option WR149 ITC_WIGAN was included at draft, but this portfolio option was subsequently removed.